Heart Valve Disease: Everything You Need to Know

 • Non-surgical options: Less invasive treatments, such as balloon valvuloplasty, may be available for certain cases.

-While some causes of heart valve disease are out of your control, you can reduce the risk by:
+While some causes of heart valve disease are out of your control, learning how to prevent heart valve disease can help reduce your risk.

 • Managing high blood pressure and high cholesterol